janopae/orm/docs/en/reference/working-with-associations.rst

 .. note::

-    When using the ``orphanRemoval=true`` option Doctrine makes the assumption that the entities are privately owned and will **NOT** be reused by other entities.
-    If you neglect this assumption your entities will get deleted by Doctrine even if you assigned the orphaned entity to another one.
+    When using the ``orphanRemoval=true`` option Doctrine makes the assumption that instances of entity `B` may only exist when an instance of `A` references them.
+Your entities instances will get deleted by Doctrine even if you assigned the orphaned entity instance to an instance of a different entity class.

 .. note::